 How to Build the Immune System with Good Nutrition

 Nutritional status has a well-known impact on immune function.
 Poor nutrition, which includes not receiving adequate amounts of minerals, micronutrients, and vitamins, is associated with suppressed immune function.
-There is an especially important link between minerals and immune function.
+There is an especially important link between minerals and immune function, and the best supplements for immune systems.
 Magnesium and trace minerals including zinc, copper, and selenium have all been researched and are known to impact immune health.

 According to one study published in 2007: